 Whether it was due to potholes or most likely the weather, a massive eight car pileup occurred around 3 PM on January 30, 2004 on the southbound side after the PA 121 interchange.
 However, so emergency crews could access the scene, both sides of the Parkway had to be closed.
 State Police reopened the expressway 45 minutes later, but not after traffic had backed up all the way across the Fort Pitt Bridge.

-For years, commuters have complained to PennDOT about the HOV Lanes in the median should be converted to regular through lanes.
-It isn't as easy as people think it would be to convert them.
+For years, commuters have complained to PennDOT about the HOV Lanes in the median.
+When they opened in 1989, they had a three passenger/vehicle restriction which was lowered to two passengers in 1992 after complaints that the lanes were rarely used.
+That was also the year usage peaked at 4,857 vehicles but has since declined 20% to 3,861 vehicles.
+Complaints now focus on that they should be converted to regular through lanes; however, it isn't as easy as people think.
 The lanes have shoulders with storm drains that would have to be relocated, and the exits/entries were not designed to handle large volumes of traffic.
 PennDOT says it would cost millions to convert the lanes, and if anything was done, it could be converted for dual use by vehicles and light-rail in the future.
 Also the idea of turning them into HOT (High Occupancy Toll) Lanes has been floated.
 This concept is used it many parts of the country, where during rush hours, people are charged to ride continuous flowing lanes separate from the congested main ones.